pmachata/dwgrep/doc/tutorial.rst

 .. [#takes] The word "takes" is generally used to mean that the function expects a stack, whose top value(s) fits the given description.
-E.g. ``length`` takes a string or a sequence, ``add`` takes two integers, strings or integers, etc.
+E.g. ``length`` takes a string or a sequence, ``add`` takes two integers, strings or sequences, etc.

    Taken values are discarded from the stack, though typically the function in question pushes some other value(s) in their stead.